 - Tick the “Navigation Pane” checkbox in the “Show” group.

 A sidebar will appear on the left side of your window, showing your document’s structure with all the headings you’ve applied.
-This feature is particularly useful in long documents as it lets you quickly jump between sections.
+This feature is particularly useful in long documents as it allows you to jump between sections.

 Generating a Table of Contents